share

 • service isn't bound with a monolith logic

-• service doesn't need to call a monolith's API and provide it's API
+• service doesn't need to call a monolith's API gateways and provide its API

 Some of these criteria can be compromised on.
 However, if you create a new service that is tightly coupled with a monolith, which comprises the business logic of a feature, you risk ending up with a distributed monolithic architecture.